leloufadel/Page-To-page-Library-Backend/README.md

 **I would like to thank the following individuals and organizations for their contribution to this project.**

 - I would like to express my heartfelt gratitude to [**Microvere**](https://www.microverse.org/?grsf=mohammad-a-nbtazu) for the invaluable learning experience they have provided.
+- We also would like to mention that the design of the website is not ours.
+We followed [Murat Kormaz's design](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign) in Behance, and thus follow the [Creative Commons License](https://creativecommons.org/licenses/by-nc/4.0/) terms.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>